 But just how efficient are these little household helpers?
 How good of a job do they really do?
 To find out, I ran an experiment to gauge the efficiency of my Roomba.
 I wanted to see if it left my rooms clean or something to be desired.
 My plan was to run the Roomba in my bedroom, weigh the debris it collected on the first run, then run it again and weigh the debris from the second round to see how much it missed the first time.

 Testing the Technology

 Here are some facts regarding the experiment to help you visualize the Roomba's task.
 I have a standard sized bedroom with no carpet (I hate carpet).
 I removed it and painted the concrete slab.
 This should actually make the Roomba's task easier.
 I also have two dogs and two cats, who all shed.
 My Roomba, who I call Hazel, gets a workout at my place.
 After completing two complete cycles in my bedroom with the Roomba, here are the results.

 What It Picked Up on the First Test Run

 Hazel gathered her normal bin full of hair and dust.
 She is usually pretty full after running in any room of my house, and this time was no exception.
 I used a baking scale (which I cleaned afterwards) to measure the weight of the debris the Roomba picked up and took a photo of it for visual reference.
-As you can see in the picture, the vaunted vacuum sucked in a total of 3 grams of hair, dust and dirt.
+As you can see in the picture, the vaunted vacuum sucked in a total of three grams of hair, dust, and dirt.
 Three grams and a large volume of debris is a respectable run.
 But how much did she miss?

 Results of the Second Test Run

 But if you compare the photos between runs, the Roomba definitely did not get all of the crap on my floor, particularly the pet hair.
 Was it a significant amount?
 Take a look at the photos of the first and second cycles and you be the judge.

 Is It Worth the Cost?